projects

 Absolutely.
 Our group works with researchers at TRIUMF (Vancouver), RIKEN (Japan), FRIB (USA), and other international facilities.
 Students working in the group will have the opportunity to travel for experiments or meet our collaborators.

-I am currently not hiring postdocs, but if you are interested in any of the Fellowships below, I would be happy to support you and your proposed project!
+We are currently not hiring postdocs, but if you are interested in any of the Fellowships below, we would be happy to support you and your proposed project!

 Send me an email with a brief introduction, your background, and any particular interests.
 Then we can then arrange a time to talk about potential projects.